 She began her gymnastics career at the age of 3 and started competing when 9 at Tri-Star Gymnastics Center.
 She went on to compete USAG up to level 8 and then joined the OPRF HS gymnastics team for 4 years and graduated in 2005.
-She is currently taking courses at Triton to spark an interest in a possible career.
 She is also CPR and First Aid certified.

 Although she has stopped training, she still loves the sport which is why she is now coaching.
 She finds the job to be extremely rewarding and loves having fun with all the kids.
-She has begun her full-time career here in June 2016.
+She has begun her full-time career at the GRC since June 2016.

 Maya Jackson, Part-Time Coach

 Maya graduated from OFRF HS and she came to the GRC with 12 years of gymnastics experience as a gymnast at Tri-Star Gymnastics.